-Application forms must be submitted online only and must be completed by February 15, 2019.
-High school and college transcripts must be provided directly by the school and have up until February 20 to be submitted.
-Those sent by U.S. mail, emailed or faxed by students or parents will not be accepted.
+Applications will only be accepted online and must be complete and submitted by February 15, 2020, 11:59 pm Pacific Standard Time.
+High school and college transcripts must be provided directly by the school and have up until February 20 to be post marked or submitted.
+Transcripts sent by U.S. mail, emailed or faxed by students or parents will not be accepted.
 Transcripts can only be sent by school officials.

 Applicants are required to provide family financial information as indicated on the online application form.

 To apply, click here on or after 9/15/2019.

 National Propane Gas Foundation (NPGF) Scholarship Fund

 202 466-7205 – fax